mathe-e-botond/ds-math-notes/02-hypothesis-testing.md

 ## **2.1.
 Z-test and t-test**

 ## **2.2.
-Anova**
+ANOVA**

-Anova is used to verify means of multiple populations.
+ANOVA is used to verify means of multiple populations.
 If we apply Z-test multiple times, the error accumulates.

-The Anova Hypothesis for $p$ groups:
+The ANOVA Hypothesis for $p$ groups:

 $$
 \begin{aligned}